By Jenny Leigh Hodgins All photos, music, video content © 2018 by Jenny Leigh Hodgins

 Click Here for a list of butterfly rescue supplies I use and recommend.

-SIGN UP HERE for more strategies for creativity, piano, caregiver and spiritual wellness and get a FREE PDF 2019 calendar!
+SIGN UP HERE for more strategies for creativity, piano, caregiver and spiritual wellness!

 Watch my video below to see a Monarch caterpillar shake a shimmy-like dance to shed his caterpillar skin and form a chrysalis which hardens into a green and gold gem.